Boat on water below buildings

 6. University – Lion Square

 Lion Square was very busy with student inductions for the new academic year.
-And as part of the initiation (induction) ceremony, students wear a black cape.
+Students wear a black cape during the initiation (induction) ceremony.
 So, when we saw an initiation ceremony one night, we stayed to watch.

 It all looked strange and mysterious before we were asked to move on!